Oakwood, Queensland: Geography

 Oakwood is bounded on the south by the Burnett River and on the west by Splitters Creek.
 The North Coast railway line forms its north-eastern border, but no railway stations serve the locality.

 Camp Island (24.8648°S 152.2989°E) in the Burnett River is within the locality's borders.

 The land use is mostly agricultural, involving irrigated cropping and some grazing.
 Unlike many farming areas near Bundaberg, sugarcane is growing in Oakwood but not as the predominant crop.

+The Bundaberg-Gin Gin Road (State Route 3) runs through from east to west, and the Bundaberg-Miriam Vale Road exits to the north.

 Climate

 Oakwood has a subtropical climate with wet, hot summers and mild winters.
 The annual rainfall of Oakwood is about 1010 mm.
 The most rain received by Oakwood in a day was 258 mm.
 The most rain received by Oakwood in a September day was around 125 mm.

 History

 A church had been established by 1909 and had been offered to the Presbyterian Church on the condition they held regular services.
 Presbyterian services were conducted there until at least 1923.
 At some later time, the Methodist Church bought the church and replaced it with a new church in 1936.
 The Methodists operated the church until at least 1976.

 Oakwood State School opened on 24 March 1924 under head teacher James Whalley.
+The school celebrated its centenary in 2024.